 Your nonprofit organization relies on the generosity of others and the engagement of your community to stay afloat.
 Your nonprofit has all of the same expenses as a for-profit organization, but with much less revenue.

-That’s why the most successful non-profit organizations get creative when it comes to fundraising.
-Today, more and more nonprofits are looking for creative fundraising campaigns to keep people engaged with their organization and raise the money they need.
+That’s why the most successful nonprofit organizations get creative when it comes to fundraising.
+Today, more and more nonprofits are looking for creative fundraising campaigns to keep people engaged with their organization to raise awareness and money.
 So, we’ve pulled together some of our favorite creative fundraising ideas for nonprofits.

-Start your t-shirt fundraiser today by creating a t-shirt design for your non-profit.
-If you need help with your shirts design, you can use one of our free editable t-shirt design templates to help you get started
+Start your t-shirt fundraiser today by creating a t-shirt design for your nonprofit.
+If you need help with your shirt’s design, use one of our free editable t-shirt design templates to help you get started.

 Don’t worry if you don’t have a connection to your local chocolate factory, anyone can find success with the Willy Wonka Golden Ticket fundraising idea.

 First, find a spectacular prize to offer the winner – a paid vacation, cruise, VIP concert tickets, weekend getaway are all great ideas that will catch peoples attention.
 See if any local businesses will help sponsor this gift.

 Next, sell chocolate bars or some sort of candies.
 One of these candies will contain the golden ticket hidden inside.
 If you choose to have two or three prizes, make sure the tickets are carefully spread out among all of the candy bars you’re selling so one person doesn’t get two golden tickets.
 Plus, making it harder to find the ticket will help increase sales of the candy bars.

 Promote the golden ticket fundraiser all over social media.
 Let people know how many are left, or even hint that this specific picture of candy bars you just posted on Facebook contains a ticket.
 People will flock to you to buy those candy bars faster than you can hand them out.